Unconventional superconductivity in monolayer transition metal dichalcogenides: Band structure and Fermi surface

 \section{Band structure and Fermi surface}

+To obtain the electronic structure of a monolayer TaS$_2$, we set up a DFT calculation using the full-potential local-orbital (FPLO) code \cite{Koepernik1999}, version 22.00-62 where a monolayer TaS$_2$ was set up with the lattice constants $a=b=3.337\mathrm{\AA{}}$ and $c=23.15\mathrm{\AA{}}$ to simulate a vacuum.
+The space group is \# 187, i.e. P-6m2 with the Ta at the 1b Wyckoff postion $(0,0,1/2)$ and the Se atom at 2h $(1/3,-1/3,0.433)$ as obtained from a optimization procedure to minimize the energy.
+We employed the scalar relavistic setting for the band structure without SOC and the fully relativistic setting to obtain the effects of Ising SOC, both with the GGA functional.
+The Wannier projection was performed onto the three orbitals $d_{z^2}$, $d_{x^2-y^2}$, $d_{xy}$ with energy window of $[-0.4,3.5]\,\mathrm{eV} \pm 0.5 \mathrm{eV}$.
+The numerical values of the resulting tight-binding parameters are available in Ref. \cite{tb_git}.

-Fig.~\ref{fig_band_fs}-(a) shows Ising SOC spilt bands.
-There are total 6-bands.
+Figure~\ref{fig_band_fs}(a) shows Ising SOC spilt bands at obtained from the corresponding tight-binding model.
+There are a total six bands, where the lower two are half-filled.
 We primarily focus on low energy bands crossing the Fermi surface.
-Fig.~\ref{fig_band_fs}-(b) shows orbital resolved Fermi surface.
-As can be seen in figure $\Gamma$-centered pocket is primarily dominated by $d_{z^{2}}$ orbital and the K-centered pockets are primarily dominated by degenerate $d_{x^{2}-y^{2}}$ and $d_{xy}$ orbitals.
+Figure~\ref{fig_band_fs}(b) shows orbital resolved Fermi surface.
+As can be seen in figure $\Gamma$-centered pocket is primarily dominated by the $d_{z^{2}}$ orbital and the K-centered pockets are primarily dominated by degenerate $d_{x^{2}-y^{2}}$ and $d_{xy}$ orbitals.